deeksha-punachithaya/DC_lab/README.md

 ## Commands to execute MPI programs:

-Get necessary packages and setup (one time step):

 ```bash
 sudo apt-get install mpich mpich-doc
 sudo update-alternatives --config mpi #you may need to select a certain MPI installation